kmcroft13/traverse-box-items/README.md

 ## Whitelist ##
 The whitelist feature allows the user to configure specific combinations of users and folders explicitly process.
 When the whitelist is enabled, no other items besides the ones explicitly configured will be processed.
 Items not included in the whitelist will not be processed and will not be included in the runtime logs or in audit event logs.
 The whitelist is an array of objects.
-Each object requires two elements: `ownerID` and `folderIDs`:
+Each object requires two elements: `ownerID` and `folderIDs`.
 * `ownerID` is a string representing the user ID for the user who owns the whitelisted folders.
-* `folderIDs` is an array representing the folder IDs which should be processed in the whitelist.
+* `folderIDs` is an array of strings representing the folder IDs which should be processed in the whitelist.
 All folder IDs within this array must be owned by the `ownerID` user defined above.
 * `followAllChildItems` is a boolean which specifies whether or not the whitelist should apply to all child items throughout an entire structure, or if the whitelist should only apply to the specified item and its immediate children.
 In technical terms, controls whether or not recursion is performed.

 # Config File #